Publish your container image to Container Registry

 node-app is the image you built.
 You can't remove

 node-app first.
 The size of the image is relatively small compared to VMs.
 Other versions of the node image such as

 node:alpine can give you even smaller images for easier portability.
 The topic of slimming down container sizes is further explored in Advanced Topics.
-You can view all versions in the official repository here.
+You can view all versions in the official repository in node.

 --name flag allows you to name the container if you like.
 The

 -p instructs Docker to map the host's port 4000 to the container's port 80.
 Now you can reach the server at

 http://localhost:4000.
 Without port mapping, you would not be able to reach the container at localhost.